<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 When it's finally time to step up to the plate and deliver, keep these points in mind:

 This is not the time to show them a step-by-step best practice walkthrough on using your app.
-It’s the time to give the Steve Jobs keynote presentation that makes them go “I want that”.
-Don’t focus on the details, you’re still selling here.
+It's the time to give the Steve Jobs keynote presentation that shows the benefits of a product and makes them go, "I want that."
+Don't focus on the details!
+You're still selling here.
 Focus on moving the sales process forward.

 Demonstrate value, not features.

-Show them what they can accomplish.
-Don’t show them how your features work, show them how it can change their life.
+Show them what they can accomplish when they use product features.
+Don't show them how your features work.
+Show them how it can change their life.

 Highlight their world before your product, and their world after it.

-Your discovery process should uncover their ‘before’ state – what they’re doing today that they aren’t happy about, their existing pain points, and their goals.
-Talk about the pain of their before state, and then channel it into their desired ‘after’ state – where your product is their savior.
-Reminding prospects of where they are makes where they could be much more desirable.
+Your discovery process should uncover their 'before' state.
+You will know what they are unhappy about, their existing pain points, and their goals.
+Talk about the pain of their current state, and then channel it into their desired 'after' state, where your product is their savior.
+Reminding prospects of where they are makes where they could be much more desirable, highlighting your product value.

 Present the product from their perspective.